una-auxme/paf/doc/07_planning/motion_planning.md

 When the Overtaking behavior will be added, choosing the minimum speed will not be sufficient.

+This file is also responsible for providing a ```target_speed of -3``` for acting, whenever we need to use the Unstuck Behavior. -3 is the only case we can drive backwards right now, since we only need it for the unstuck routine.
+It also creates an overtake trajectory, whenever the unstuck behavior calls for it.

 ### Inputs

 This node subscribes to the following topics: